AditiRout/Amigos-mern-chat-app/README.md

 # Amigos-mern-chat-app
 A Full Stack Chat App Project with Realtime messaging functionality with socket.io .
-Used netlify for frontend and heroku for backend
+Used netlify for frontend and railways for backend.
-# WebApp-Internship-

 ## Install the frontend